Achraf-Elh22/whats-app/README.md

 - [x] Set up the mongodb DB
 - [x] Build User Model "basic version"
 - refactor the pages to pug
-  - [x] signup page
+  - [x] sign up page
   - [x] login page
   - [x] Verify
   - [x] reset password
 - Build the view controller:
-  - [x] signup
+  - [x] sign up
   - [x] Login
-- Build the logique of API:
+- Build the logic of API:

-  - signup
+  - sign up
     - [x] Get Data
     - [x] validate the Data
     - [x] check if the user is already exist
-    - [x] Encrypt Inforamtions
+    - [x] Encrypt information's
     - [x] save User
     - [x] POST the user data from form
     - [x] Send him to the next stage "Verify"
-    - [x] Generate Otp and Build the logique behind it
+    - [x] Generate Otp and Build the logic behind it
     - [x] Check the OTP
     - [x] send the otp from the front end
     - [x] Send OTP in SMS